 If your child is still young enough they haven’t started consuming sugar yet, don’t encourage it.
 Set limits now.

 Use hygiene to combat sugar’s risks

 Make sure your children brush their teeth at least twice a day, and that at least one of these brushings takes place right before bed.
 (Note: No sugary snacks or drinks after they brush or you’ll just introduce new bacteria that will attack their teeth overnight).

 It’s also important your children floss once a day.
 I know this tends to be a sticking point for kids, but work at it.
 Once something becomes routine, children adjust accordingly.
 You’re helping set their standards for their whole life, so make sure the bar starts out high.

 And, of course, always schedule regular Minneapolis dental visits for checkups and cleanings.
 It’s crucial that you don’t lose sight of the condition of your children’s teeth, and that you give us every opportunity to address any buildup before cavities develop.

 To further protect your children’s teeth, you might consider supplementing their dental hygiene with fluoride treatments.
-(Read more in our article, Flouride Treatments Benefit Children and Adults).
+(Read more in our article, Fluoride Treatments Benefit Children and Adults).

-Flouride is a mineral that can be topically applied to the teeth to strengthen and protect the enamel, which helps prevent tooth decay.
-Gendler Dental Center offers flouride treatments for children and adults.
+Fluoride is a mineral that can be topically applied to the teeth to strengthen and protect the enamel, which helps prevent tooth decay.
+Gendler Dental Center offers fluoride treatments for children and adults.
 This may be particularly helpful for adding to cavity prevention, but it should never replace proper dental hygiene.

 If you limit sugar intake where you can, encourage and facilitate regular dental hygiene and supplement with fluoride (if necessary), you’ll be well on your way to ensuring your children have the healthiest teeth possible.
 That’s the best advice from a Minneapolis dentist we have to offer!